gnyman/demo-builder/README.md

 # Demo Scene Builder - Developer Documentation

+*Note*: This is all vibe coded.
+There is no guarantee anything makes any sense but it works on my machine :-)

 ## What Is This?

 A web-based tool for creating animated visual demos (demoscene-style) using layered tracks and scenes.
 Think of it as a timeline-based animation editor where tracks control layering (z-index) and each scene contains JavaScript code that draws to a canvas.
 All rendering is deterministic and time-based, allowing you to scrub through the timeline and see live previews while editing.